-This policy covers how LIM will respond to allegations of sex discrimination as defined by this policy, including discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
+This policy covers how LIM will respond to allegations of sex discrimination as defined by this policy, including discrimination on the basis of sex, pregnancy, or related conditions.
 The policy also covers instances and allegations of sex-based harassment including hostile environment, quid pro quo, sexual assault, dating violence, domestic violence, and stalking.

-In addition to harassment on the basis of sex, the institution prohibits discrimination in its employment practices and its educational programs and activities on the basis of race, color, religion, national origin, age, disability, genetic information, and veteran status.
-LIM's full Policy Against Discrimination and Harassment, which may be found on page 40 of the Employee Handbook.
+In addition to harassment on the basis of sex, the institution prohibits discrimination in its employment practices and its educational programs and activities on the basis of race, color, religion, national origin, age, disability, genetic information, veteran status, and any other status protected by law.
+LIM's full Policy Against Discrimination and Harassment may be found on page 40 of the Employee Handbook.

-Alleged harassment and discrimination not identified under this policy, including harassment that is not on the basis of sex or other protected classes, may be addressed through the Student Handbook or for employees via the LIM College Employee Handbook or LIM College Faculty Handbook.
+Alleged harassment and discrimination not identified under this policy, including harassment that is not on the basis of sex or other protected classes, may be addressed through the Student Handbook or for employees and certain other third-parties via the LIM College Employee Handbook or LIM College Faculty Handbook.

 This policy governs the conduct of LIM students, faculty, staff, and third parties (e.g., nonmembers of the LIM community, such as applicants, volunteers, vendors, alumni/ae, trustees, visitors, or local residents).
 Third parties may be protected by and subject to this policy depending on their relationship with the institution.
-A third-party may make a report or complaint of an alleged violation of this policy by a member of the LIM community when the alleged violation occurs within the context of LIM's programs and activities.
-A thirdparty may also be permanently barred from LIM or subject to other restrictions for failing to comply with this policy.
+A third-party may make a report or complaint of an alleged violation of this policy by a member of the LIM community when the alleged violation occurs within the context of LIM's educational programs and activities.
+A third- party may also be permanently barred from LIM or subject to other restrictions for failing to comply with this policy.
 This policy applies to conduct that occurs within LIM's premises, which includes land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the institution, either solely or in conjunction with another entity.
 This includes LIM's computing and networking resources whether accessed on LIM's physical property or remotely.
-Online and/or social media conduct may violate this policy if it meets the definition of Prohibited Conduct and may also be a violation of other LIM policies, including rules and regulations found on pages 84-93 of the Employee Handbook, whereby the use of the institution's computing network to harassment, discriminate, or otherwise violate any state or Federal law is prohibited.
+Online and/or social media conduct may violate this policy if it meets the definition of Prohibited Conduct and may also be a violation of other LIM policies, including rules and regulations found on pages 84-93 of the Employee Handbook, whereby the use of the institution's computing network to harass, discriminate, or otherwise violate any Federal, state, or local law is prohibited.